-My Philodendron birkin is one of my favorite plants I have in my study.
+My Philodendron birkin is one of my favorite plants in my study.

-I wanted more of the beauties, and when I mentioned this to my mom, she suggested I propagate the Philodendron birkin instead of running to my nearest nursery.
+I wanted more beauties, and when I mentioned this to my mom, she suggested I propagate the Philodendron birkin instead of running to my nearest nursery.

 If you want to propagate your Philodendron birkin and want a surefire (and easy) way, here’s how to propagate the Philodendron birkin in water.